Adamancia Vault

 Targeted switches

 Block the home feed and recommendations while keeping search and subscriptions.
-Skip to the next video instead of blocking on scroll-feeds like Shorts, Reels and TikTok's FYP.
-Hide specific surfaces without banning the whole site.
+Skip to the next video instead of blocking on scroll-feeds like Shorts, Reels, and TikTok's FYP.
+Keep the useful part without losing the whole site.

 YouTube, TikTok, Twitch and similar all share this idea: keep the part you came for, remove the part that traps you.